-Community Musicians work with both young and older people who face a wide range of life challenges – using music as an effective tool to combat illness, disability, isolation, education difficulties, behavioural problems, offending and many more issues.
+Community Musicians work with both young and older people who face a wide range of life challenges – using music as an effective tool to combat illness, disability, isolation, exclusion and many more issues.
 Taking part in meaningful group activities is increasingly evidenced as a positive and productive way to overcome such challenges.

 - have been excluded, or are in danger of exclusion

-• at risk or already offending
+- are at risk or have already offended

-• not in education, training or employment
+- are not in education, training, or employment

 Who this course is for